 Question with 2 notes

-Anonymous asked: The butterfly effect isn't just a movie.
+Anonymous said: The butterfly effect isn't just a movie.
 Wiki it.
 The movie is based on the theory..

 I would find Gotham City, punch a child, and then see study the city and see what happened.